zama-ai/tfhe-rs/tfhe/docs/tutorials/sha256_bool.md

 All these operations can be evaluated homomorphically:

-* ROTR and SHR: They can be evaluated by changing the index of each ecrypted bit of the word without using any homomorphic operation.
+* ROTR and SHR: They can be evaluated by changing the index of each encrypted bit of the word without using any homomorphic operation.
 * Bitwise AND, XOR and multiplexer: They can be computed homomorphically
 * Addition modulo 2^32: It can be broken down into boolean homomorphic operations.